kennytilton/primetimes/README.md

 ````lisp
 (pp/cl-format s "~vd | ~{~vd~}" row-no-width multiplier product-width products)
 ````
-Just have to remind myself of how to right-justify, chek my use of ~vm, check my width qualifier syntax -- the rule is, if you can code Lisp format from memory you need to go do something else for a while.
+Just have to remind myself of how to right-justify, check my use of ~vm, check my width qualifier syntax -- the rule is, if you can code Lisp format from memory you need to go do something else for a while.

 The other trick I will throw in is good old core.async, feeding the first row of primes to a processor that will multiply which will use another channel to feed the products to a printer function.
 Might even see if I can sneak in a transducer and ask for another $10k.